 One more and I win a free set of steak knives.

 What’s Up With The Name?

 The name Homeschool Super Freak actually came from a joke with other homeschoolers.
 We would jokingly (and lovingly) refer to ourselves as “homeschool freaks” and then I would say, “I’m not a homeschool freak, I’m a homeschool SUPER freak.”

 Own your inner Homeschool Super Freak!
 (I know, right?)

 I hold a Bachelor of Science, a specialized healthcare certification, and a partial Master’s Degree in Distance Education.
 (I should probably finish it, but I’m too busy, you know, homeschooling my kid.)

-I am also the Executive Director of another nonprofit organization.
+I am also the Founder and Executive Director of a nonprofit organization.